decentralized-identity/faq/docs/spec.md

 <details><summary>
  &nbsp;&nbsp; ⭐ &nbsp;&nbsp; What's a DID "Method"?
 </summary><br>
+In short, if you type your DID username in a browser, it's method that going to handle your request.<br><br>

 Each DID is a publically-specified micro-protocol containing namespace rules, CRUD and resolution mechanics, references to all dependencies such as